Examinations & Assessments

 - In the Nursery we use the EYFS Profile to track progress of the boys and girls.

-- In the Junior Department (from Reception onwards) we use various assessment methods throughout the year, in different subjects, to gauge how well boys are performing.
+- In the Junior Department (from Reception onwards) we use various assessment methods throughout the year, in different subjects, to gauge how well children are performing.
 Any concerns are identified at an early stage so that appropriate action can be implemented.

-- In Years 7 and 8 all boys are working towards Common Entrance or scholarship examinations for senior schools, and examinations are held twice a year for Year 7 boys and three times for Year 8.
+- In Years 7 and 8 all pupils are working towards Common Entrance or scholarship examinations for senior schools, and examinations are held twice a year for Year 7 boys and three times for Year 8.

 Taking examinations is an integral part of the learning process, their purpose is to help pupils and teachers assess what has been understood and to address any concerns.